The group discussions were of perhaps the highest intellectual rigour and focus that I have ever experienced.

 [The lecturers’] role as moderators and teachers was great.
 They guided the dialogue and debate, and provided extremely interesting presentations in each class.

 — Participant feedback in 2019, Stockholm.

-Welcome to the course website for the Annual PhD Seminar on Democratic Practices of Unequal Geographies.
+Welcome to the course website for our PhD Seminar on Democratic Practices of Unequal Geographies.

 Below we provide an overview, but if you like to jump directly to the course outlines for each year, follow these links:

 FIRST TRILOGY: Demos, Politics, Police

 - DemPrac2015 — THE DEMOS: Reading Political Theory with Southern Urbanism

 - DemPrac2016 — THE POLITICS: The Aesthetical and the Political of Unequal Geographies

 - DemPrac2017 — THE POLICE: Understanding Capitalism in Unequal Geographies

 The PhD Seminar on Democratic Practices of Unequal Geographies started at the African Centre for Cities at the University of Cape Town as “The Winter School.”
 The format of an intense one-week seminar where we read and discuss selected texts has remained, but later we have also added to critically watch films.
 The first seminars in 2015 and 2016 was developed by Henrik Ernstson and Andrés Henao Castro with Ashley Bohrer joining from 2017 and Jacob von Heland in 2019.